mortalis13/List-Folders-Node/README.md

 then go to `node_modules/jsdom/lib` and edit `jsdom.js`: replace backticks with single quotes.

-PHP version problems with encoding (russian/spanish) seem to not appear in Node.js version.
+b) PHP version problems with encoding (russian/spanish) seem to not appear in Node.js version.